wilburforce83/forgesworn-hearth/README.md

 # forgesworn-hearth
-An Oracle GM and Game System with instanced Ollama narrative
+An Oracle GM and Game System with instanced Ollama narrative for Ironsworn TTRPG